unixorn/awesome-zsh-plugins/README.md

 * [zsh-bd](https://github.com/Tarrasch/zsh-bd) - Jump back to a specific directory, without doing `cd ../../..`
 * [zsh-cmd-architect](https://github.com/psprint/zsh-cmd-architect) - build commands from what's in history and at prompt, move, delete, add command segments and search history with multi-word queries
 * [zsh-colors](https://github.com/Tarrasch/zsh-colors) - Makes it easier to colorize text from the CLI. `red foo` just works.
+* [zsh-completion-generator](https://github.com/RobSis/zsh-completion-generator) - This plugin tries to read the list of options from the help text of programs and generate a completion function automatically.
+Note that this doesn't do it automatically, you have to explicitly call the generator.
 * [zsh-dircolors-solarized](https://github.com/joel-porquet/zsh-dircolors-solarized) - Solarized dircolors plugin.
 * [zsh-directory-history](https://github.com/tymm/zsh-directory-history) - A per directory history for zsh.
 * [zsh-dwim](https://github.com/oknowton/zsh-dwim) - zsh-dwim attempts to predict what you will want to do next.
 It provides a key binding (control-u) that will replace the current (or previous) command line with the command you will want to run next.